Canon G1 X Mark III vs Olympus TG-5

 It is notable that the G1X Mark III has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So what is the bottom line?
 Which of the two cameras – the Canon G1 X Mark III or the Olympus TG-5 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot G1 X Mark III: